2 bonobos en train de se faire des calins

 The Ekolo ya Bonobo Community Reserve is the only natural site that protects and supports Congo's Bonobos.

-After growing up at Lola ya Bonobo, adult bonobos are released into the wild and given long-term, comprehensive protection.
+After growing up at Lola ya Bonobo, adult bonobos are released into the wild and given comprehensive, long-term protection.
 Friends of Bonobos conserves their natural rainforest habitat and works tirelessly with local communities to reduce poverty, the primary cause of poaching .
 On-site staff are also committed to providing care, education, and raising awareness among local communities about the need to preserve Africa's biodiversity.

 3. Ekolo ya Bonobo - The Land of the Bonobos